Continuous eigenfunctions of the transfer operator for Dyson models: The proofs of Theorem and Theorem

 \subsubsection{The factorised representation}

-We can use Lemma~\ref{lem:cosh} to derive the following lemma that describes the factorisation of the two-sided random cluster distributions implied by the graph decomposition~\eqref{graphdecomp}. \begin{lemma} With the parameters as in Theorem~\ref{main}, we have the following expression for the two-sided random cluster model $\mu(\g)$
+We can use Lemma~\ref{lem:cosh} to derive the following lemma that describes the factorisation of the two-sided random cluster distributions implied by the graph decomposition~\eqref{graphdecomp}. \begin{lemma} Under the same conditions as in Lemma~\ref{lem:cosh}, we have the following expression for the two-sided random cluster model